-Rachel Jones is a designer, craftsperson and forager.
-She has spent the last 2 years researching naturally derived colour as an essential part of place making.
+Rachel Jones is a designer, craftsperson, and forager.
+She has spent the last two years researching naturally derived colour as an essential part of place making.
 This research highlights the ability to read colour and see natural dyes as a representation of our environments.
 Having originally trained as a jeweller, Rachel’s work often questions the role and relevance of endangered heritage crafts in contemporary and future life.
-Through public facing projects, Rachel’s research reconnects to knowledge that once would have been understood by everyone, knowledge that would have been inherent in a location.
-Rachel's recent work has been exhibited/ taken place at the Barbican Centre, Flat Time House and Van Gogh House.

 Maegan Icke is a Welsh architect/artist currently based in London.
 Maegan has experience working at internationally renowned practices on a range of projects, including schools, workspace, housing, and research proposals.
-Drawing on the economic, scientific, and mythological, her past projects question how artefacts, activities, and strategies can enable us to imagine and initiate a more generous and caring urban future.
-Outcomes from this research span from walking tours, to workshops, to instruments that expand our understanding of how urban space is imagined, perceived, used, discussed, controlled and planned.
-Maegan also teaches second year students at the Canterbury School of Architecture, and curates the MULTISTORY* guest lecture series.
+Drawing on the economic, scientific and mythological her past projects question how artefacts, activities, and strategies can enable us to imagine and initiate a more generous and caring urban future.

 Their work has been presented at Oslo Architecture Triennale, PrimeYarc, KooZA/rch, Birmingham School of Jewellery, the British Sundial Society and the Architects’ Journal.

 Tool/Toy Project has been supported by Jerwood New Work Fund 2022 and 1:1FUND.